tzz/jim/README.md

 ## EC2 plugin

+Create the necessary entries in a node, which you can inherit.

+    jim ec2 bootstrap top-node 'myEC2key'

+Add a client node inheriting from the top-node template and with 10 instances

+    jim add client top-node
+    jim set client instances 10
+	jim set client hub '"10.0.11.12"'
+    jim set client ip '"auto"'
+    jim set-context client cfclient

+Initialize a hub node to use the top-node template and have 1 instances

+    jim add hub top-node
+    jim set hub instances 10
+    jim set hub ip '"10.0.11.12"'
+    jim set-context hub cfhub

+# Rules

-# Warning: not only TODO, but very hazardous to your mental health
+Rules are not only TODO, but very hazardous to your mental health.

 TODO: Add a rule to set subnet to 192.168.2/24 when 'colo' is 'CHI'.